vpakarinen2/qa-doc-bot-langchain/README.md

-# Simple Document Q/A bot to run local LLMs.
+# Document Q/A bot using LangChain.

 ## Setup